Children on Campus Policy

 - Clause 7 of this policy does not apply in respect of children on campus as part of a formally organised visit, provided that the staff member responsible for hosting the visit takes appropriate steps to ensure that the children are adequately supervised and protected from hazards.

-- A staff member responsible for hosting a visit by children to campus is required to seek and follow the advice of the University's Health, Safety and Wellness Advisor about appropriate controls and levels of supervision and the identification of hazards.
+- A staff member responsible for hosting a visit by children to campus is required to seek and follow the advice of the Associate Director Safety and Wellness about appropriate controls and levels of supervision and the identification of hazards.

 Children in class